 Experimental Set-Up

 This research was conducted at the Tatelu Freshwater Aquaculture Center (BPBAT) in the Dimembe sub-district of North Minahasa, North Sulawesi, from August to September 2023.
-The method used in this study was a completely randomized design (CRD).
-The study included four treatments and three replications, resulting in twelve experimental units, with each experimental unit containing 20 tilapia fry measuring 3 to 5 cm.
-The treatments were as follows: (A) Feeding 85% commercial feed + 15% fermented cassava leaf meal, (B) 75% commercial feed + 25% fermented cassava leaf meal, (C) 65% commercial feed + 35% fermented cassava leaf meal, (D) 100% commercial feed.
+A completely randomized design (CRD) was used to distribute assign three treatments and a control to twelve experimental units.
+Twenty 20 tilapia fry measuring 3 to 5 cm were stocked in each system.
+The treatments were as follows: (A) 85% commercial feed + 15% fermented cassava leaf meal, (B) 75% commercial feed + 25% fermented cassava leaf meal, (C) 65% commercial feed + 35% fermented cassava leaf meal and the control, (D) 100% commercial feed.

 Preparation of fermented cassava leaf flour

 Cassava leaves were washed, chopped, and steamed for 15 minutes.
 Afterward, the steamed cassava leaves were dried until they were no longer hot.
-Next, evenly add 0.5% yeast per kilogram to the cassava leaves.
+Next, 0.5% yeast per kilogram was evenly added to the cassava leaves.
 They were placed in a jar and sealed tightly with duct tape for 4 days.
-Then, the cassava leaves should be sun-dried for 2 days.
+Then, the cassava leaves were sun-dried for 2 days.
 Finally, the cassava leaves were ground using a flour grinder.

 Mixing cassava leaf meal with commercial feed

-Commercial feed is weighed according to the desired dose, along with cassava leaf flour.
+Commercial feed was weighed according to the desired dose, along with cassava leaf flour.
 Water was sprayed onto the feed, and cassava leaf meal was added and mixed thoroughly.
 The feed was aerated for half a day.
 After the feed dried, it was placed in a labeled jar and it was stored at room temperature.

-Preparation of rearing media
+Fish Tanks

-The rearing media used in this study consisted of 12 aquariums, each measuring 60 cm x 40 cm x 40 cm.
-Before using the aquariums, they were thoroughly cleaned and dried.
+Twelve aquariums, each measuring 60 cm x 40 cm x 40 cm were used for the fish tanks Before using the aquariums, they were thoroughly cleaned and dried.
 Once dry, each aquarium was labeled according to the randomized treatment assigned and filled with 40 liters of water, with aeration provided in each aquarium.

 Stocking of Test Fish

-Nile tilapia fry that have been acclimated in temporary holding tanks are then placed into each 40-liter maintenance container at a density of 1 fish per 2 liters.
-The rearing duration for tilapia fry is 40 days.
+Nile tilapia fry that hade been acclimated in temporary holding tanks were placed into each 40-liter aquarium at a density of 1 fish per 2 liters.
+The rearing duration for tilapia fry was 40 days.

 Feeding

-The test fish used in this study were tilapia fry during the rearing period, fed according to the treatment.
-Feeding is conducted at a rate of 5% of the biomass weight of the tilapia fry.
-The feed was provided in the morning and evening.
+The were feed twice per day (morning and evening) at a daily rate of 5% of the biomass of the tilapia fry..

 Water Quality Monitoring

-The water parameters observed during the study included measurements of temperature, pH, and dissolved oxygen (DO).
-Water quality assessments were conducted every two days at 08:00 and 16:00 using a portable multiparameter device to measure temperature, pH, and DO throughout the study period.
-Absolute length, absolute weight, and survival rates were also recorded.
+Every two days at 08:00 and 16:00 temperature, pH, and dissolved oxygen (DO) were measured in the tanks.

-The body length of tilapia fry was measured every 10 days.
+The body length and weight of tilapia fry was measured every 10 days.
 Length measurements were taken by placing the fry on a flat surface, such as a cutting board, and measuring them with a ruler.
 The measurement results were recorded, and the average body length per individual in each treatment was calculated.
 To determine the absolute length, the formula used was from Abdourhamane et al. (2021).
-Absolute weight measurements were taken every 10 days using digital scales.
-Before weighing, the container filled with water was weighed and then balanced.
-The fry were weighed individually, and the average body weight per individual was calculated.
-Absolute growth was determined using the Abdourhamane et al. formula (2021), while the Survival Rate Observation represents the percentage of aquatic biota that survive during the rearing period.
+Fish were weighed with a digital scale accurate to _____were Before weighing, the container filled with water was weighed and then balanced.
+The fry were weighed individually, and the average body weight per individual was recorded.
+Absolute growth rate was determined using the Abdourhamane et al. formula (2021), while the survival rate was recorded during the rearing period.
 Survival calculations were performed using the Abdourhamane et al. formula (2021).

 Data Analysis